Correlations at PT-symmetric quantum critical point

 In light of these, it would be important and interesting to explore to what extent the universality of non-hermitian quantum critical points parallel their hermitian counterparts.
 In order to shed light on this issue, we study a PT-symmetric Fermi gas, tuned to a PT-symmetric quantum critical point.
 Similar systems can be realized in various experiments.
 We find that in spite of the gapless nature of low energy excitations, the spatial decay of the Green's function is faster at long distances than in hermitian systems, and cannot be accounted for by the critical exponents of the PT-symmetric EP.
+The overlap of the hermitian and PT-symmetric ground states resembles the fidelity near a quantum critical point.
 The entanglement entropy saturates to a finite value with increasing subsystem size as if a finite gap was present in the system.
-All these features can be explained by measurement induced quantum Zeno effect\cite{misra}, arresting the propagation of correlations due to the underlying continuous measurement, required for non-hermitian dynamics.
+All these features can be explained by measurement induced quantum Zeno effect\cite{misra,barontini}, arresting the propagation of correlations due to the underlying continuous measurement, required for non-hermitian dynamics.
 Interaction effect are also subtle: repulsive or attractive interactions open up a gap and protect PT-symmetry or destroy PT-symmetry and induce a second order EP, respectively.